chaintope/tapyrus-signer/doc/setup.md

 - `node_secret_share[i]` is the secret key share of Signer[i], generated in Step 4.
 - `block` is the genesis block without block proof.
 - `local_sig[i]` is the "local signature" described as γi in the paper [^4]. signer[i] may reveal `local_sig[i]`.

+`local_sig[i]` is encoded hex string of ( r | s ).
+   - r - the unsigned big-endian 256-bit encoding of the Schnorr signature's r integer.
+   - s - the unsigned big-endian 256-bit encoding of the Schnorr signature's s integer.

 Then each signer broadcasts their local_sig.